Coleridge-Initiative/big-data-and-social-science/docs/04-ChapterDB.md

 Once the data have been collected and linked into different files, it is necessary to store and organize them.
-Social scientists are used to working with one analytical file, often in SAS, Stata, SPSS, or R. This chapter, which may be the most important chapter in the book, describes different approaches to storing data in ways that permit rapid and
+Many social scientists are used to working with one analytical file, often in SAS, Stata, SPSS, or R. This chapter, which may be the most important chapter in the book, describes different approaches to storing data in ways that permit rapid and